 Steps to Report CLE in Georgia

-• Complete your required 12 hours (including the mandatory ethics and professionalism hours, and trial hours if applicable) by December 31.
+- Complete your required 18 hours (including the mandatory ethics and professionalism hours) by December 31 of your reporting cycle.

-Key Takeaway: In Georgia, you must earn 12 CLE hours by December 31, then file your compliance report by January 31 via the CLE portal.
+Key Takeaway: In Georgia, you must earn 18 CLE hours by December 31 of your reporting cycle, then file your compliance report by January 31 via the CLE portal.
 Sprout Education aids in reporting where allowed, but you still must verify your record and submit the affidavit in a timely manner.